osm-search/Nominatim/docs/customize/Import-Styles.md

     when it has a value of `administrative`.
 Objects with `highway` tags are always included with two exceptions: the troll tag `highway=no` is deleted on the spot.
-And when the value is `street_lamp` then the object must have a name, too.
+And when the value is `street_lamp` then the object must also have a name, to be included.
 Finally, if a `landuse` tag is present then it will be used independently of the concrete value when neither boundary nor highway tags were found and the object is named.

 ##### Presets